- Prayer and Worship

 - Issues and Action

 - About USCCB

-Although the US Conference of Catholic Bishops does not have a formal dialogue with the Evangelical Community, the USCCB appreciates all opportunities to collaborate and work together on issues and initiatives of common interest.
+The United States Conference of Catholic Bishops has a formal dialogue with the Evangelical Community that works on a national level to develop stronger ties between our communities.
 The USCCB also encourages collaboration and dialogue on a local level.
 More and more, Catholics and Evangelicals are discovering the richness of what they have in common.
 Often brought together over a concern for family and societal issues, Catholics and Evangelicals have been able to support each other and work together.

 Catholics and Evangelicals in the United States are active and vocal about their faith.
 Whether it is over abortion, marriage or family life we see ourselves as part of the great conversation going on in our country regarding these issues.
 Both our communities engage the political world through the communication of Christian tenets and values that help to shape a more just society.
 Whether that is through lobbying in Sacramento, encouraging national and local discourse on the issues of the day, or registering neighbors to vote, both communities work to make Christ's teachings practical and real for today's modern world.
 Both communities have taken stands on criminal justice reform, environmental issues, marriage, religious liberty, family and life issues.

 In 1994, a landmark statement was produced called "Evangelicals and Catholics Toward a Common Mission " (ECT).
 Evangelical and Catholic leaders, while acknowledging important doctrinal differences within the two communities also noted places of convergence and agreement on basic Christian doctrines and Christian morality.
 Though not a formal statement representing Evangelicals or the Catholic Church, it had a dramatic impact on the Evangelical/Catholic landscape.
 This statement helped forge a new relationship for Catholics and Evangelicals offering new opportunities for dialogue.